json-schema-org/json-schema-spec/adr/2024-11-2-assertion-format.md

 ### Negative Consequences <!-- optional -->

-* This is a breaking change, which means that we will likely have to re-educate our users.
+* This is a breaking change, which means that we will likely have to re-educate the users who correctly treat it as an annotation.
+* Older schemas which do not specify a version (`$schema`) may change their validation outcome.
 * The burden on implementations will be greater since format validation was previously optional.

 ## Links <!-- optional -->